Classification of metric fibrations

-\begin{rem} Note that our fundamental group $\pi_1^m(X)$ is not functorial with respect to Lipschitz maps.
-However, it is functorial with respect to Lipschitz maps that preserve coline'ness ( $|\Delta(x_i, x_j, x_k)| = 0$ ), in particular embedding of metric spaces. \end{rem}
+\begin{rem} Our fundamental group $\pi_1^m(X)$ is not functorial with respect to Lipschitz maps.
+However, it is functorial with respect to Lipschitz maps that preserve collinearity ( $|\Delta(x_i, x_j, x_k)| = 0$ ), including every embedding of metric spaces. \end{rem}

 In this section, we introduce the notion of `principal $\G$-bundles' for metric spaces.
-We define it from two different view points, namely as a metric action and as a metric fibration, which turn out to be equivalent.
+We define it from two different viewpoints, namely as a metric action and as a metric fibration, which turn out to be equivalent.
 As a metric action, we call it a {\it $\G$-metric action}, and as a metric fibration, we call it a {\it $\G$-torsor}.
 Then we show that they are classified by the conjugation classes of homomorphisms $\pi^m_1(X, x_0) \too \G$.